 Our connection to Warren Wilson College is one of the things that makes our church community unique.
 And we especially love having students in our midst!

-Warren Wilson students help lead worship on Sunday morning, they sing in our choir and play music for Sunday morning worship and at the Back Porch Sessions, our Sunday night alternative worship experience.
+Warren Wilson students help lead worship on Sunday morning and they sing in our choir and play music for Sunday morning worship.

 Students serve on our ministry teams and volunteer with Room in the Inn, a rotating women’s shelter we co-host twice a year, with support from the Service Learning Office on campus.
 (And, yes, they get service credit for doing so.)